Antarctica Express Air – Cruise

 Day 1: Embark in Ushuaia

 The journey begins in Ushuaia, Argentina.
+Due to port operations, boarding in Ushuaia is exclusively between 15:00 hr and 16:00 hr.
+At 16:00 hr. boarding will close.
 We will sail along the Beagle Channel towards Puerto Williams, the southernmost town in the world, located on Navarino Island.
 Here, we will have the time to tour around before setting sail toward Cape Horn.

 Day 2: Cape Horn